-Consistently ranked among the very best in the nation, our graduate program now offers separate degrees in History and in the History of Science, Medicine, and Technology.* In the History degree program, training is available in an extensive array of regional and transnational fields, with strengths in virtually all areas of the world.
-We also offer expertise in a wide range of thematic fields, such as borderlands and diasporas; environmental, intellectual, and cultural history; gender and women’s history; labor and political economy; military, war, and society; race, ethnicity, and indigeneity; religion and ritual; and science, medicine, and technology.
-Our other degree options include our Bridge Program with the Department of Afro-American Studies and a Joint PhD, e.g., with Educational Policy Studies.
+Train in an extensive array of regional and thematic fields, with interdisciplinary strengths in virtually all areas of the world.
+Consistently ranked among the very best in the nation, our graduate program now offers separate degrees in History and in the History of Science, Medicine, and Technology.
+In the History degree program, training is available in an extensive array of regional and transnational fields, with interdisciplinary strengths in virtually all areas of the world.
+We offer the option of concentrating your studies thematically in one of our formal programs: Program in Gender and Women’s History, Program in Jewish History, and War in Society and Culture Program.
+Our faculty also have a variety of thematic strengths, such as borderlands and diasporas; environmental, intellectual, and cultural history; labor and political economy; race, ethnicity, and indigeneity; and religion and ritual.
+Other degree options include our Bridge Program with the Department of Afro-American Studies and a Joint PhD, e.g., with Educational Policy Studies.

-For a full introduction to our graduate program, consult Fields & Programs, the menu links to the right, and the 2017-2018 edition of our Graduate Program Handbook.
+For a full introduction to our graduate program, consult Fields & Programs, the menu links to the right, and the curent edition of our Graduate Program Handbook.